amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

 ### Generate the Private Key (PEM File)

-A private key is required to authenticate your GitHub App.
+A private key is required to authenticate as your GitHub App.

 1. In the same GitHub App settings page: